January 12 – March 13, 2021 • Textile Center Galleries • Featuring the works of 2020 Fellows Eun-Kyung Suh and Liz Miller

 Work by Eun-Kyung Suh

-Eun-Kyung Suh’s work explores the contrasting qualities of two components of the life cycle, life and death, which are conceptually twisted like a lemniscate curve.
-In Shelter, geometric vessel-like forms aggressively spread across the walls, arduously crawl over fences, and persistently overcome barriers, similarly to how we live our lives.
+Eun-Kyung Suh’s work explored the contrasting qualities of two components of the life cycle, life and death, which are conceptually twisted like a lemniscate curve.
+In Shelter, geometric vessel-like forms aggressively spread across the walls, arduously crawled over fences, and persistently overcame barriers, similarly to how we live our lives.
 During 2020, discarded fabrics were collected at garage, estate, and moving sales from rural towns in Minnesota.
-These highly personal, familial, and even cultural fragments are embedded inside the vessels to punctuate a map-like trail.
-In Falling Loss, multi-layered, loosely draped silk panels suspended from the ceiling reveal laser-cut shapes, suggestive of aerial view maps.
-The pile of countless fallen silk cutouts becomes a ghostly and cloudlike backdrop for the waxing and waning projections of names from obituaries, illustrating the loss witnessed in 2020 as truly unprecedented, unrelenting, and ubiquitous.
+These highly personal, familial, and even cultural fragments were embedded inside the vessels to punctuate a map-like trail.
+In Falling Loss, multi-layered, loosely draped silk panels suspended from the ceiling revealed laser-cut shapes, suggestive of aerial view maps.
+The pile of countless fallen silk cutouts became a ghostly and cloudlike backdrop for the waxing and waning projections of names from obituaries, illustrating the loss witnessed in 2020 as truly unprecedented, unrelenting, and ubiquitous.

 Cardboard, discarded fabric, thread, laser cutting